ch-stark/globalhubpolicychaining/globalhubpolicychaining.md

   tls.key: '{{hub fromSecret "global-policies" "thanos-tls" "tls.key" hub}}'
 ```

-From RHACM 2.8 onwards you can use `copySecretData` to copy all keys at once, instead of templating each key individually:
+Use `copySecretData` to copy all keys at once, instead of templating each key individually:

 ```yaml
 # Copies every key from the source secret — much cleaner for multi-key secrets